usegalaxy-eu/website/tiaas.md

 2. Together with you, we will determine how many VMs are needed for your training to run smoothly
 3. We will setup the private queue and give you a URL your users will access to join the training.
+4. Let us know how it went at the [GTN Survey](https://galaxyproject.org/news/2020-01-training-feedback/)!